 How many times should you Pin per day? | 2023

-The latest Pinterest algorithm update in February 2020 means that both newbies and seasoned pros alike need to pay attention to changes in how their marketing may perform going forward on the platform.
+The latest Pinterest algorithm update this year means that both newbies and seasoned pros alike need to pay attention to changes in how their marketing may perform going forward on the platform.

 The main thing to remember when you’re thinking about how many times per day to pin is that PINTEREST FAVOURS FRESH CONTENT.
 So, whatever you do – keep that little nugget handy in your back pocket!
 And make fresh content your priority.
 You can easily create fresh Pins in Canva, and schedule direct from there too!